En-suite bathroom

 Space management

-Even if the en suite bathroom is small, it does not represent an efficient use of space.
-A separate bathroom for private use is less effective than one or more for shared use.
-For compact living situations, it is generally advisable to use the space for other purposes.
+Even if the en suite bathroom is small, it does not make efficient use of the space.
+A separate bathroom for private use is less efficient than one or more bathrooms for shared use.
+In compact living situations, it is generally recommended to use the space for other purposes.

 Advance planning

-Due to the necessary connections, an en suite bathroom requires a lot of advance planning.
-Retrofitting is usually very costly, so it should be planned for during construction.
+Because of the necessary plumbing connections, an en suite bathroom requires a fair amount of advance planning.
+Retrofitting it later usually involves a lot of work, so it should be planned for right from the start of construction.

-A bathroom generates high humidity and must be heated and ventilated accordingly to prevent mold, for example.
-This can cause problems, especially with integrated en suite bathrooms, as the temperature and humidity requirements in a bedroom are often different.
+A bathroom generates high humidity and must be heated and ventilated appropriately to prevent issues such as mold.
+This can be particularly problematic in the case of an en suite bathroom, as the requirements for temperature and humidity in a bedroom are often different.

 Ventilation

-Like any bathroom, an en suite bathroom also needs ventilation options.
-If the floor plan is not taken into account sufficiently when planning a bedroom with an en suite bathroom and there is no window in the bathroom itself, ventilation is only possible via the bedroom.
-In both variants, but especially in the integrated one, solutions must also be found for unpleasant odors from the bathroom.
+Like any bathroom, an en suite bathroom also requires ventilation.
+If the floor plan of a bedroom with an en suite bathroom is not given sufficient consideration during the design phase and the bathroom itself lacks a window, ventilation is only possible through the bedroom.
+In both cases—but especially with the integrated layout—solutions must also be found to address unpleasant odors coming from the bathroom.

 Planning an en suite bathroom

-Since the disadvantages of an en suite bathroom should not be ignored, careful planning is recommended—this way, many of them can be avoided from the outset.
-The following things should therefore be planned in advance:
+Since the drawbacks of an en suite bathroom should not be overlooked, careful planning is recommended—as this can help prevent many of them from arising in the first place.
+Therefore, the following aspects should be planned in advance:

-Regardless of which option you choose, the en suite bathroom should be planned with a ventilation concept in mind.
-In the case of a separate room, an exterior wall with a window is of course sufficient.
-However, the integrated version is somewhat more complex and requires good interaction between ventilation and heating.
-It is therefore often advisable to have the integrated en suite bathroom planned by a specialist.
+Regardless of which option you choose, the en suite bathroom should be designed with a ventilation plan in mind.
+In the case of a separate room, an exterior wall with a window is, of course, sufficient.
+With the integrated version, however, it is somewhat more complex and requires effective coordination between ventilation and heating.
+It is therefore often advisable to have the integrated en suite bathroom designed by a professional.

 Choosing the right option

-Since there are different variants for en suite bathrooms, a decision must be made in advance.
-Of course, personal preferences play an important role, but the intended use should also be taken into account.
-Will the en suite bathroom be used by only one person or by several?
-If the latter is the case, the integrated variant may not offer the desired privacy.
-In this case, the separate variant may be preferable.
+Since there are different types of en suite bathrooms, you need to decide on one in advance.
+Of course, personal preferences play an important role, but you should also consider how the bathroom will be used.
+Will the en suite bathroom be used by just one person, or by several?
+If the latter is the case, the integrated type may not provide the desired privacy.
+In that case, the separate type might be the better choice.

-If you opt for the integrated version, there are also a few safety aspects to consider.
-Electrical appliances in the bedroom should be able to withstand a certain level of humidity and be located far enough away from any potential splashes.
-In addition, the bedroom floor should be sufficiently slip-resistant in case of condensation.
-By the way: an en suite bathroom can also be designed and fitted out as a barrier-free bathroom.
+In particular, if you opt for the built-in version, there are also some safety considerations to keep in mind.
+Electrical appliances in the bedroom should be able to withstand a certain level of humidity and be placed far enough away from any potential water splashes.
+In addition, the bedroom floor should provide sufficient traction in case of condensation.
+By the way: An en suite bathroom can also be designed and furnished to be barrier-free.

 Hygiene

-If the en suite bathroom also includes a toilet, it should be located at a sufficient distance from the bedroom to ensure adequate hygiene.
-It is also possible, of course, to plan an en suite bathroom without a toilet and either accommodate it in a separate room, as is common in many older buildings, or use the toilet in a shared bathroom.
+If the en suite bathroom includes a toilet, it should be located at a sufficient distance from the bedroom to ensure properhygiene.
+Of course, it is also possible to design the en suite bathroom without a toilet and either place it in a separate room—as is common in many older buildings—or use the toilet in a shared bathroom.

 Furnishing the en suite bathroom

 Of course, all kinds of interior design styles are possible for an en suite bathroom.
-You can really let your creativity run wild here—after all, the whole point of a private bathroom is to give you personal freedom in how you design the space.
-We've put together a list of things to keep in mind and some particularly appealing en suite bathroom ideas:
+This allows you to get creative—after all, the whole point of a private bathroom is the freedom to design the space to suit your personal taste.
+We’ve put together a list of what to keep in mind and which en suite bathroom ideas are particularly appealing:

 Freestanding bathtub

 Few things are as closely associated with an en suite bathroom as a freestanding bathtub.
-A real eye-catcher contributes to the ultimate wellness feeling.
-After all, what could be more relaxing than a long bath just before going to bed?
+A real eye-catcher here helps create the perfect sense of well-being.
+After all, what could be more relaxing than a long soak right before bedtime?

 Walk-in showers